andlessa/RDM/README.rst

    publishDatabasePickle.py -f ~/git/smodels-database -b -r -l

-#. json files will go to smodels.github.io/database
+#. json files will go to smodels.github.io/database (the scripts attempts at git-commiting and git-pushing)
 #. database pickle files will go to /eos/project-s/smodels/www/database